network-dev/Godot-Planar-Reflection-Plugin/README.md

 Adds planar reflection to the Godot game engine, working on Godot 4.2.1.
 The original version for Godot 3.2 can be found at: https://github.com/SIsilicon/Godot-Planar-Reflection-Plugin

-Still WIP, the reflections are not properly aligned.

 ## What is this?
 If you're don't know what Planar Reflection is, then let me explain.
 Planar Reflection is a technique used in real time graphics engines to render a reflection on a planar surface.
 "Planar" includes anything that's at least close to flat; like a floor, a mirror or a calm body of water.
 How it does it is that it renders the scene a second time from a different perspective.
 This second render is then projected onto the plane that'll have the reflection.